scalatra/scalatra-website/getting-started/heroku.md

 ## 3. Set up a project.

-Use the usual Scalatra giter8 template, and initialize it as a Git repo.
+Create a Scalatra project from the usual Scalatra giter8 template.
+Check out the the [installation](installation.html) and [first steps](first-steps.html) guides if this isn't familiar.

 ```sh
 $ g8 scalatra/scalatra-sbt -b develop